 New Licences

 The rise of technology-based insurers is also expected to create new competitors in the market.
 Some Nigerian start-ups are up-ending the space by developing customised products that can be accessed through mobile phones.
-This is set to add product variety and improve the deliverability of insurance services in the near future (see analysis).
+This is expected to enhance product variety and improve the deliverability of insurance services in the near future (see analysis).

 Claims